JustinJia13/gemini_comp/docs/simulation_overview.md

    (because Heston sees elevated vol-of-vol risk) — that's useful information.
-3. **Built-in model comparison.** The performance ledger gives live, out-of-sample evidence of which model's probability estimates are best calibrated on Kalshi specifically.
+3. **Built-in model comparison.** The performance ledger gives live, out-of-sample evidence of which model's probability estimates are best calibrated on Gemini specifically.
 Over time we can weight toward winners or cut underperformers.

 ---